will1b/cashmere/README.md

 * Copy the URL and paste it into the line starting `background-image: url(` where the default URL is.
 * Click on save.
 * Notice the changes on refresh!

+**Notice:** The new loading image needs to be smaller, so use a 150x150px sized image and it just works fine!